tgvaughan/icytree/manual/manual.md

 Horizontal/Vertical Zooming
 ---------------------------

-To zoom in or out in the horizontal or vertical directions only, hold down CTRL or SHIFT while moving the scroll wheel.
+To zoom in or out in the horizontal or vertical directions only, hold down SHIFT or CTRL respectively while moving the scroll wheel.

 Viewing Tree Edge Statistics
 ----------------------------